315+ Telescopes Ranked

 Read our scoring methodology here

 I consider the Explore Scientific FirstLight AR80 and Twilight Nano mount a solid budget-friendly option for beginner stargazers or those looking for a “grab n’ go” telescope.
-With its 80mm aperture and f/8 focal ratio, I find it provides decent views of celestial objects like the Moon, planets, and some brighter deep-sky objects without suffering from too narrow a field or too much chromatic aberration.
+With its 80mm aperture and f/8 focal ratio, it provides me decent views of celestial objects like the Moon, planets, and some brighter deep-sky objects without suffering from too narrow a field of view or too much chromatic aberration.
 The included Twilight Nano mount is lightweight and easy to set up, with smooth motions.
-However, I feel the overall build quality and performance of the telescope and its accessories leave something to be desired, though that’s to be expected at such a low price point.
+However, I still feel the overall build quality and performance of the telescope and its accessories leave something to be desired, though that’s to be expected at such a low price point.

 How It Stacks Up